-Under SFFAS No. 47 criteria, Fannie Mae and Freddie Mac were owned or controlled by the federal government as a result of a) regulatory actions (such as organizations in receivership or conservatorship); or b) other federal government intervention actions.
+Under SFFAS No. 47 criteria, Fannie Mae and Freddie Mac were owned or controlled by the federal government as a result of: a) regulatory actions (such as organizations in receivership or conservatorship); or b) other federal government intervention actions.
 Under the regulatory or other intervention actions, the relationship with the federal government is not expected to be permanent.
-These entities are classified as disclosure entities based on their characteristics as a whole (see Note 28-Disclosure Entities and Related Parties for additional information on these disclosure entities).
+These entities are classified as disclosure entities based on their characteristics as a whole (see Note 27-Disclosure Entities and Related Parties for additional information on these disclosure entities).

-Also, under GAAP criteria, the FR System and SPVs are not consolidated into the government's consolidated financial statements (see Note 8-Investments in Special Purpose Vehicles for additional information on SPVs and Note 28-Disclosure Entities and Related Parties for additional information concerning the FR System).
+Also, under GAAP criteria, the FR System and SPVs are not consolidated into the government's consolidated financial statements (see Note 7-Investments for additional information on SPVs and Note 27-Disclosure Entities and Related Parties for additional information concerning the FR System).